geektechniquestudios/RPI-Retrofit-Smart-Thermostat/README.md

 # RPI-Retrofit-Smart-Thermostat
 ### (CCTA/ClimateControlThermostatApplication)

-###### This multi-tier collection of applications is meant to work on a raspberry pi 0w, but any other pi would likely work just fine.
+###### This multi-tier collection of applications is meant to work on a raspberry pi 0w that controls an older non-smart thermostat, but any other pi would likely work just fine.

 [gif of thermostat screenshot] @todo